tgwalker93/TokenNFTAndCustomSmartContracts/README.md

 ﻿# TokenNFTAndCustomSmartContracts
 I worked with the thirdweb framework for building third web apps (https://thirdweb.com/dashboard/contracts), their github has great starter code: https://github.com/thirdweb-example.
 They provide an SDK, and great template smart contracts.
 I struggled alot with getting the functionality of the custom smart contracts to work.
-Ultimately, I learned how to interface with smart contracts using the Thirdweb SDK, and build dApps.
+Ultimately, I learned how to interface with smart contracts in software applicaitons using the Thirdweb SDK, build custom smart contracts and publish/deploy them.

 ## Team Members
 - Tyler Walker (Me, myself, and I)